mbusb/mbusb.github.io/page_faq.md

 ## Does multibootusb support EFI or UEFI booting?

- * Yes.
-But limited support.
+ * Yes, but with limited support.
- * It supports through GRUB2 bootloader.
+ * It is supported through the use of the GRUB2 bootloader.
  * Reason for limited support being that the menu entries for GRUB2 are generated/converted using syslinux config files.
 Some menu options specially available for syslinux does not have support under GRUB2.